-Amy L. Edwards is the co-chair of the firm's National Environmental Team, as well as its Military Housing and Installations Redevelopment Team.
+Amy L. Edwards is the co-chair of the firm's National Environmental Team.
 She is a partner in the firm's Public Policy & Regulation Group, which has been ranked among the top law and lobbying firms in Washington, D.C., by numerous publications.
 Ms. Edwards has been recognized as a leading environmental lawyer for several years by Chambers USA, Super Lawyers and Best Lawyers.
 After holding several other leadership positions, she was sworn in as Chair of the American Bar Association’s Section of Environment, Energy and Resources (SEER), the pre-eminent national organization representing lawyers in these fields, in 2018-2019.
+She was also inducted as a Fellow into the American College of Environmental Lawyers in 2019.

 Ms. Edwards has been practicing environmental and energy law for more than 35 years.
 She routinely counsels developers, lenders and corporations about effective strategies for structuring real estate and corporate transactions to minimize environmental and financial risk.
 Ms. Edwards has developed leading industry guidance (ASTM E 2091) and publications (ABA Book on Activity and Use Limitations) on institutional controls and was an observer/advisor to the National Conference of Commissioners on Uniform State Laws (NCCUSL ) while it developed a model Uniform Environmental Covenants Act.